SQL LOWER Function

 LOWER(first_name) = 'sarah';Code language: SQL (Structured Query Language) (sql)

-Now you should know how to use the LOWER function to convert a string into lowercase.
+• Use the LOWER function to convert a string into lowercase.

 Was this tutorial helpful ?